Truebus/NoteApp/README.md

 # Testing
 You can use Postman or any API testing tool to test the backend API endpoints:

--GET /api/notes: Fetch all notes
+- GET /api/notes: Fetch all notes
--POST /api/notes: Create a new note
+- POST /api/notes: Create a new note
--PUT /api/notes/:id: Update a note
+- PUT /api/notes/:id: Update a note
--DELETE /api/notes/:id: Delete a note
+- DELETE /api/notes/:id: Delete a note

 # Acknowledgements
--React
+- React
--Node.js
+- Node.js
--Express
+- Express
--MongoDB
+- MongoDB
--Material-UI
+- Material-UI